1fatgmc/HandCab/README.md

      * If there are problems go to the DCC-EX website (https://discord.com/invite/PuPnNMp8Qf) and go to the 'wifi-throttles' section and post.
 Peter A, myself (Sumner) or someone will try and help you.

 Notes:
+   * HandCab version 0.22 or later requires WiThrottleProtocol version 1.1.19 or later.
    * HandCab version 0.01 or later requires WiThrottleProtocol version 1.1.14 or later.
    * The *WiFi.h* and *ESPmDNS.h* libraries were automatically installed for me when I installed the esp32 boards, however you may need to install them manually.
    * Later versions of the esp board support are available and do appear to work, but if you have difficulties version 1.0.6 appears to be stable.